kevin-kaixu/partnet-symh/README.md

 ### Introduction

 The **PartNet-Symh dataset** augments the **PartNet dataset** by adding a recursive hierarchical organization of fine-grained parts for each shape.
 The PartNet dataset was originally proposed in the paper "*PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding*".
 The hierarchical organization follows the symmetry hierarchy defined in [Wang et al. 2011].
-The symmetry hierarchies were used to train the **PartNet model** proposed in our paper "P*artNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation*".
+The symmetry hierarchies were used to train the **PartNet model** proposed in our paper "*PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation*".
 In general, PartNet-Symh can be used to train any model for encoding/decoding part-based structures based on Recursive Neural Networks, e.g., GRASS [Li et al. 2017].

 ### Basic information